HomeAfrican SafarisAfrican Safari Guide

 Highlights of the park:

-When to visit: The Southern Hemisphere’s winter is the ultimate time to be on safari, with May to September offering mild days, low grass, and fantastic game viewing.
+When to visit: The Southern Hemisphere’s winter is the ultimate time to go on safari, with mild days, low grass, and fantastic game viewing from May to September.

 Hluhluwe

 Where is it?
-Nestled in Zululand in the KwaZulu-Natal province, inland of South Africa’s east coast, it is about four hours from Durban International Airport.
+Nestled in Zululand in the KwaZulu-Natal province, inland of South Africa’s east coast, it is about four hours from Durban’s King Shaka International Airport.

 Highlights of the park:

-• Revel in the opportunity to spot rhinoceros in the wild in Hluhluwe, one of the best destinations for spotting rhino in their natural habitat.
+• Revel in the opportunity to spot rhinoceros in Hluhluwe, one of the best destinations for spotting the animals in their natural habitat

 When to visit: The dry winter months of June, July, and August are best for game viewing, while the rainy season from late December through to February hinders wildlife sightings.